-Libby Heaney is an artist, researcher and lecturer with training in quantum physics working at the intersection of art, science and technology.
+Libby Heaney is an artist, researcher and lecturer with a background in quantum physics working at the intersection of art, science and technology.

 Libby has over ten years research experience in both the sciences and arts, including post-doctoral positions in quantum information science at the University of Oxford and the National University of Singapore.
 As a scientist, she published numerous papers in international peer-reviewed journals, spoke about her research at major conferences around the world and has been interviewed for the Times and Independent newspapers and the BBC.